koel/docker/README.md

 docker-koel
 ===========

-A docker image with only the bare essentials needed to run koel.
+A docker image with only the bare essentials needed to run [koel].
 It includes apache and a php runtime with required extensions.

 Usage